TheUnixDemon/DesktopSetup/README.md

 * `winetricks`
 * `umu-launcher` (proton)

 I am using Linux full time and can handle my *Wine* prefixes by myself (mostly) so I'm usually not using *Lutris* as compatibily layer handler.
 If you have problems with the terminal try *Lutris*.
-Also I like to use *umu-launcher* for using Proton from Steam without using it through (outside of) Steam itself. *umu-launcher* allows to use *winetricks* for the installation of *dlls* and has a better compatibility out-of-the-box than *Wine* without installing direktly additional *dlls*.
+Also I like to use *umu-launcher* for using Proton from Steam without using it through (outside of) Steam. *umu-launcher* allows to use *winetricks* for the installation of *dlls* and has a better compatibility out-of-the-box than *Wine* without installing directly additional *dlls*.

 ## <u> Utility Tools </u>
 * `gamemode`